Highpoint2000/webserver-scanner/README.md

 ## v2.7 (only works from web server version 1.2.8.1 !!!)

 - Added options to set scanIntervalTime and scanBandwith in the configuration file
-- Automatic reconnection if lost (thanks to AmateurRadioDude)
+- Delay serialport connection loss check on startup (thanks to AmateurRadioDude)
 - Added signal strength to logfile

 ## Installation notes: